 The Praises of Nayru: Link's Awakening: It's canon that Link met the goddess of wisdom, prior to Link's Awakening.
 What might have happened if he had lingered longer in her company and become an unbearable consequentialist goth with strong feelings about simulation ethics, before arriving at grim Koholint?
 Do not read this, it's awful.
 Epub version

-The Transparent Society: A radical transformation we should probably undergo: An overview of all foreseeable advantages and disadvantages that a successfully implemented society-wide radical transparency would have.
+The Transparent Society: A radical transformation we should probably undergo: An overview of all foreseeable advantages and disadvantages of (successfully implemented) society-wide radical transparency.
 Desperately needs a followup discussing a strategy for implementing radical transparency in government and industry.

 major works in progress

-Crycog (working title): A puzzle game about two futures, and about developing correct theories through experimentation.
+Crycog (working title): A puzzle game about drawing glyphs and developing correct theories through experimentation.
 A story about two futures.

 A cultural project